 Depending on whether you’re talking about geography, or you’re taking into consideration historical and cultural factors, the list of countries included in the Balkans vary.
 Generally, the Balkans include Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Romania, mainland Greece, North Macedonia, Serbia, Kosovo, Montenegro, part of Turkey, and Slovenia.
 Throughout the entire Balkan region, you’ll find awe-inspiring architecture, churches, mosques, castles, and museums.

-So, without further ado, allow us to take you on a tour with these 44 interesting facts about the Balkans…
+So, without further ado, allow us to take you on a tour with these 44 fun facts about the Balkans…

 What do all Balkan countries have in common?